 While blinds and curtains can also offer light control, plantation shutters have a distinct advantage due to their sturdier construction and better fit.
 Unlike blinds, shutters do not have strings or holes that can let in light.
 Compared to curtains, shutters provide a more precise and adjustable light control.

-Talking with a representative from a Property Management Company in Phoenix, we asked how their tenants usually decide between shutters and blinds.
+Talking with a representative from an Appraisal Company in Phoenix, we asked how their tenants usually decide between shutters and blinds.
 They explained, "Our tenants often weigh factors like durability, ease of maintenance, and the aesthetic of the room; shutters tend to be favored for their longevity and classic look, while blinds are chosen for their affordability and light control options."

 To maximize the light-blocking capabilities of plantation shutters, ensure a snug fit within the window frame and choose shutters with wider louvers.
 Consider pairing shutters with curtains or drapes for an additional layer of light control.